islaytitans/alien/GM Screen.md

     - NPCs
         - Move two zones per point of speed per Turn - Humans have Speed of 1
 - Passive
-    - PCs will automatically detect Passive enemies in the same zone or line of sight
+    - PCs will automatically detect Passive enemies in the same zone or in line of sight
     - Unless using Stealth Passive enemies will detect the PCs and [Combat](##combat-mode) begins
     - Roll Mobility vs Observation to sneak
 - Active